SEA Semester Class:

 What were the strongest aspects of SEA Semester?

 Definitely the practical side of the academics; there’s nothing like applying what you have learned to real-life scenarios every day, in terms of education.
 You are truly living the experience—there is no escaping back to the dorm, the house, the apartment, no sinking into the computer to socialize on facebook or watch Youtube for hours.
-This made for an intense, but extremely rewarding semeser.
+This made for an intense, but extremely rewarding semester.
 Also, I feel like a huge aspect of the experience that is sometimes under-appreciated is the crew.
-What really sets something like this apart from a typical college education is that everyone who is out there on the boat is there because they want to be; it sho’ as hell ain’t for the money.
+What really sets something like this apart from a typical college education is that everyone who is out there on the boat is there because they want to be.

 What were the most challenging aspects of SEA Semester?